 On the DIY side, if your vent duct is shorter, you should be able to easily clean it out yourself.
 Remove the vent duct from the back of your dryer and the duct cover or flaps on the outside of your home and use long brushes and a vacuum to remove the build up.
 Hint: Start cleaning inside, reconnect the duct and run your dryer while working on the outside- that way the lint will blow forward as you work instead of getting pushed further back.
 Wear goggles to protect your eyes!

-Also, make sure you clean your lint trap after every load and disconnect the exhaust hose running from the dryer to the wall and give it a good cleaning once a month.
+Also, make sure you clean your lint trap after every load and disconnect the exhaust hose running from the dryer to the wall and give it a good cleaning once every 6 months.
 Justin also recommends never leaving your dryer running overnight or when you leave home.

 So go get this one critical chore done now and then get out and enjoy the warm weather in Virginia.
 The other spring cleaning can wait.